Age and Dementia-Friendly Business designation launched

 - Launched Age and Dementia-Friendly Business designation to encourage local businesses to make their spaces and services more inclusive for people of all ages.

-"During the first year of the implementation process, I am very impressed by the dedication of the Elderly Commission staff and other City of Boston staff," said 66-year-old South End resident Roger Tepe, who is and advisory member of the Age-Friendly workgroup.
+"During the first year of the implementation process, I am very impressed by the dedication of the Age Strong Commission staff and other City of Boston staff," said 66-year-old South End resident Roger Tepe, who is and advisory member of the Age-Friendly workgroup.
 "Significant progress is already underway.
 I am very hopeful as a senior living in Boston about where the Age-Friendly Plan is heading."

 "These accomplishments reflect the wisdom and input of community voices from all neighborhoods across the city," said Nora Moreno Cargie, president of Tufts Health Plan and vice president for corporate citizenship at Tufts Health Plan.
 "Boston's commitment to making the city work for all residents will ensure vibrant, livable, accessible neighborhoods."